Do Go On - 163 - WW2 Badass Audie Murphy

 This is Ordy.

-So it's different.
+So that's different.

 How do you spell that?

-Oh, but like Audi the car, but.
+Oh, but like Audi, the car, but...

 Ordy.